theonetruenerd/VenusLibraryDocumentation/docs/source/Labware_Properties.rst

   :return: None
   :rtype: N/A

-.. py:function:: Get_NumberOfRows(device io_instrument, sequence i_sequenceLabware, variable o_labwareColumns)
+.. ven:function:: Get_NumberOfRows(device io_instrument, sequence i_sequenceLabware, variable o_labwareColumns)

   This function outputs the number of rows defined in the labware at the first position of a given sequence.
 The variable and function description both say columns; this is incorrect.